Manses/Titansteel_Calculator/README.md

 # Titansteel_Calculator
-Hi 2022, anyway this C++ program lets you to know wheter the sale of your titansteel bar in World of Warcraft: Wrath of the Lich King game is profit or no.
+Hi 2022, anyway this C++ program allows you to find out wheter the sales of your titansteel bar in World of Warcraft: Wrath of the Lich King game is profit or no.
-You must have alchemy proffession because this program will calculate your profit (in this case, you don't get profit from selling titansteel bar (your sales result - capital  < 0)) based on your how many bonus you get from Transmute: Titanium.
+You must have alchemy proffession because this program will calculate your profit (in this case, you don't get profit from selling titansteel bar (sales result - capital  < 0)) based on your how many bonus you get from Transmute: Titanium.

 # Input and Output
-#### input :
+### input :
 - Money available :
 - Saronite bar selling price :
 - Saronite bar buying price :